SummaryRead the full fact sheet

 Diagnosis of chickenpox

-- creams or lotions, such as calamine lotion, to reduce the itching – if you have a skin problem such as eczema, you may need to ask a health professional about other creams you can use
+- using creams or lotions, such as calamine lotion, to reduce the itching – if you have a skin condition such as ask your doctor or pharmacist about other available creams

 Immunised children who get chickenpox (known as breakthrough chickenpox) generally have a much milder form of the disease.
 They have fewer skin lesions, a lower fever and recover more quickly.